 She ruffled some of the cherry blossoms out of his hair and caressed his cheek.

 "Yeah," he replied.
 "That would be nice."

-I hadn't really planned on writing anymore on this story, but it sort of came to me this morning.
+I hadn't really planned on writing anymore on this story, but it sort of came to me.
 For those of you that weren't satisfied with my ending, I hope this finally gives you some closure.